danpeiu/danpeiu/README.md

 ## Background

 IT Technician passionate about solving technical problems and exploring systems in depth.
-Graduated in Cyber Security, now actively building a hands-on portfolio while studying for Security+ and OSCP.
+Graduated in Cyber Security, now actively building a hands-on portfolio while studying for Security+ and HTB's CPTS.
 I enjoy tackling complex challenges and applying practical solutions to real-world IT and security problems, becoming increasingly curious as I go along.

 ## Objective

 I focus on both physical and cyber security, with the goal of moving into a cyber security role.
-I am building expertise in penetration testing and exploring Operational Technology (OT) security to identify risks where industrial systems and cyber security intersect, hoping to ultimately work in a Threat Intelligence role.
+I am building expertise in penetration testing and exploring Operational Technology
+(OT) security in my spare time to identify risks where industrial systems and cyber security intersect.
+Hoping to ultimately work in a Threat Intelligence role.

 ## Skills